Todd Pletcher: Career as horse trainer

+Record earning

 In 2005, Pletcher set a single season earnings record with purse earnings totaling $20,867,842 with trips to the winner's circle in ten Grade 1 races, including the Travers Stakes at Saratoga with Flower Alley and the Blue Grass Stakes at Keeneland Race Course with Bandini.

 Pletcher broke his own single-season earnings record on October 7, 2006, when Fleet Indian captured the Beldame Stakes at Belmont Park.
 That win proved to be the first in a day of multiple winners for Pletcher as Honey Ryder won the Flower Bowl Invitational Stakes, English Channel won the Joe Hirsch Turf Classic Invitational Stakes, and India won the Fitz Dixon Cotillion Breeders' Cup Handicap at Philadelphia Park.
 His purse earnings total $27,670,243.
 Later that year, he broke the 19-year-old North American record for most stakes wins in a year, on October 14, when the two-year-old colt Scat Daddy won the $400,000 Champagne Stakes at Belmont Park, making it the 93rd stakes victory of the year for Pletcher.
 The record was set by his former boss and mentor, D. Wayne Lukas, in 1987.
 Pletcher's 93 stakes wins included 52 graded events and a career-best 17 Grade 1 wins.

 Pletcher's season included a win with Bluegrass Cat in the $1,000,000 Haskell Invitational at Monmouth Park following the colt's second-place finishes in the Kentucky Derby and Belmont Stakes.

+Awards

 In the 2007 Belmont Stakes, Pletcher earned his first win in a Triple Crown race when Rags to Riches became the first filly to win that race since 1905.

-After missing the winner's circle with 24 previous entries, Pletcher won his first Kentucky Derby on May 1, 2010 with Super Saver, the 8-1 second choice, with jockey Calvin Borel aboard.
+After missing the winner's circle with 24 previous entries, Pletcher won his first Kentucky Derby on May 1, 2010, with Super Saver, the 8-1 second choice, with jockey Calvin Borel aboard.

 In 2013, Pletcher's Palace Malice, ridden by Mike Smith, won the 2013 Belmont Stakes.

 In May 2014, the 140th Kentucky Derby featured four of his horses: Danza, Intense Holiday, Vinceremos and We Miss Artie.
-In May 2015, the 141th Kentucky Derby featured three more of his horses: Materiality, Itsaknockout, and Carpe Diem.
+In May 2015, the 141st Kentucky Derby featured three more of his horses: Materiality, Itsaknockout, and Carpe Diem.
 They each finished 6th, 9th, and 10th, respectively.

 In 2017, he won the Kentucky Derby a second time with Always Dreaming who was looked after for and taken care by Chris Murphy of Long Island (Nephew to the Eclipse Award winner of 1986, Declan Murphy).